chrisawoke/chrisawoke/README.md

 ### Software Engineer, Data Analyst and Technical writer <br/>

 I bring a diverse skill set to my work, excelling as a software engineer and technical writer.
 My primary focus lies in data analytics, where I leverage my expertise to interpret data and derive meaningful insights.
-I also excel in simplifying complex technical concepts for various audiences.
+I also excel in simplifying complex technical concepts for technical and non-technical audiences.

 <hr/>